Replaces elements on the current page with matching elements from a server response or HTML string.

 ,

-Unpoly will replace an element in the origin's vicinity.
+Unpoly will replace an element in the origin's proximity.

 The origin's selector will be substituted for :origin